askimed/nft-fasta/README.md

 ## Setup

-To use this plugin you need to activate the `nft-genomics` plugin in your `nf-test.config` file:
+To use this plugin you need to activate the `nft-fasta` plugin in your `nf-test.config` file:

 ```
 config {
   plugins {
-    load "nft-genomics@1.0.0"
+    load "nft-fasta@1.0.0"
   }
 }
 ```

-## FASTA Files
+## Usage

 nf-test extends `path` by a `fasta` property that can be used to read FASTA files into maps. nf-test supports also gzipped FASTA files.